nightjuggler/peaks/lama.md

 This can be changed with the `-d` (or `--distance`) command-line option.

 The query or queries to execute are specified as a comma-separated list with the `-q` command-line option.
-By default, a series of 12 queries will be made.
+By default, a series of 11 queries will be made.
 For example:

 ```
-&gt; python3 lama.py 37.36144,-118.39526
+> python3 lama.py 37.36144,-118.39526
 ----- State (TIGERweb)
 California (CA)
 ----- County (TIGERweb)